Mayor denies ignoring any request to retain Black Lives Matter street painting

 Bynum said the city has no record of receiving the letter from Weber-Neal and that Tuesday was the first time he had seen it.

-"I am confident I sent it (the letter) out.
-I am also confident I contacted his office," Webber-Neal said.
+“I am confident I sent it (the letter) out.
+I am also confident I contacted his office,” he said.

 Webber-Neal has been critical of the mayor’s handling of the Black Lives Matter sign before.
 He joined Freeman Culver, chairman of the Greenwood Chamber, and others at a news conference in early August to voice their concerns about how the city was handling the situation.